geordieek/free-oracle-vps/README.md

 The password is set in `ansible/.env.yml` as `code_server_password`.

+Copy your VS Code settings to `ansible/roles/code-server/files/settings.json` to copy them to the server.

 ### Tailscale

 Set the tailscale envs from `ansible/.example-env.yml` in `ansible/.env.yml` to enable Tailscale auto-login during Ansible runs: